shaal/ddev-gitpod/README.md

 ## Do you like PhpStorm instead of Theia or VScode?

 1. Open a bash window at the bottom
-2. `projector run`
+2. `.ddev/run-phpstorm.sh`
-3. When it shows you port 9999 is up, click the link and use PhpStorm
+3. When it shows you port 9999 is up, click the link and use PhpStorm with this repo.

 ## How does it work?
 1. Gitpod - development environment based on Docker